 On September 27th, 2017 acting on a challenge to the Unit Management Plan by the Adirondack Railway Preservation Society, Judge Robert Main threw out the UMP for three reasons:(i) the historical preservation remediation was approved by the Parks Department AFTER the UMP was approved, (ii) three properties along the corridor were not under State control at the time the UMP was approved, and (iii) the State Land Master Plan did not provide a sub-definition or other provision for a rail-trail within the defined term 'Travel Corridor'.
 The first two were procedural and easily remedied but the third interpretation of the Master Plan, which the State has challenged, would require a revision to that master plan and a re-start on the unit management process.

 On March 8, 2018 the Adirondack Park Agency proposed changes to the State Land Master Plan that would accommodate rail trails.
 Hearings were held in April 2018 and a public comment period was provided until May 7, 2018.
 On December 13, 2018 the APA voted to change the Travel Corridors classification definition to permit recreational activity sanctioned under an approved Unit Management Plan (UMP).
-This change is now awaiting Governor Cuomo's signature.
-Once approved, the DEC and DOT can restate the UMP process for the Remsen-Lake Placid travel corridor.
-Assuming a new UMP is issued in early 2019 construction of the 34-mile rail-trail between Lake Placid and Tupper Lake could take place in 2020.
+This change received Governor Cuomo's signature allowing DEC and DOT to restate the UMP process for the Remsen-Lake Placid travel corridor.

 Note 1: The Adirondack Scenic Railroad's popular Polar Express Christmas trains do not use any portion of the Adirondack Rail Corridor.